locious7/sandbox/vagrant/Windows/dd-sqlserver-2022/README.md

 ## What this VM does

-This VM will spin up a basic Windows Server 2022 and a SQL Server 2019 instance with DBM enabled and logging enabled.
+This VM will spin up a basic Windows Server 2022 and a SQL Server 2019 instance.
-It will schedule an installation for the datadog agent 1 minute in the future and set `logs_enabled` to "true".
+ - It will schedule an installation for the datadog agent 1 minute in the future and set `logs_enabled` to "true".
+ - It will then add 4 Windows-specific integrations:
+ 	 - WMI with extended SQL metrics as described here: https://docs.datadoghq.com/integrations/guide/use-wmi-to-collect-more-sql-server-performance-metrics/#pagetitle
+	 - Windows Event Viewer
+	 - Windows Services
+	 - SQL Server
-It will then add three basic Windows-specific integrations: WMI, Windows Event Viewer, and Windows Services.
-The addition of these 3 integrations will be scheduled for one minute after the dd-agent is installed.
+ - The addition of these 4 integrations will be scheduled for one minute after the dd-agent is installed.

 Data collected:
  - Database monitoring as listed here: https://docs.datadoghq.com/database_monitoring/setup_sql_server/selfhosted/?tab=sqlserver2014